Black pride: United States

 Black pride is a major theme in some works by African American popular musicians.
 Civil Rights Movement era songs such as The Impressions's hit songs "We're a Winner" and "Keep on Pushing" and James Brown's "Say It Loud – I'm Black and I'm Proud" celebrated black pride.
 Beyoncé's half-time performance at Super Bowl 50, which included homages to Malcolm X and the Black Panthers, has been described by the media as a display of black pride.

-Dating back to the 1960's, there was a push for people of color to be heard.
+Dating back to the 1960s, there was a push for people of color to be heard.
 Artists, like James Brown, won over the respect of the United States through their art and music.
 Creating movements like "Black is Beautiful," a movement where the features of black women were highlighted in picture form, allowed black people to emphasize their beauty and further emphasize the idea of Black Pride.